Director of Marketing, SortlyShahzad Karachiwala

 Here’s the truth: it’s unsustainable and unwise to expect and allow just one employee to be the sole keeper of so much vital information.
 Especially as it relates to inventory.
 What if they simply cannot be reached when questions arise?
 What if the employee goes on leave or finds another job?

 With modern inventory management software, there’s no reason to burden one high-performing worker with all that responsibility.
 Sure, they can still be a top-notch asset to your business, but your everyday ability to function (and thrive!) should not depend on anyone.

 All inventory information should 100% be kept on a constantly syncing, always accessible digital platform that’s easy to use and understand.

+This is the biggest time-waster of all common small business inventory mistakes.
 While some businesses allow their inventory strategies to become too complex, other companies are overly reluctant to modernize.
 Afraid of training and on-boarding, they still use Excel, memory, or pen and paper to keep track of inventory.
 Everything is done by hand.
 It takes forever, and the company wastes time and money as a result.

 Technology has come a really long way, and it doesn’t have to be scary.
 It can be intuitive and full of benefits that really make your business run better.

 Whenever possible, small businesses should strive to reduce inventory errors by using barcodes, QR codes, AI and RFID data to check items in and out.
 Handwritten inventories, which are often printed in tiny chicken scratch, turn employees and management alike cross-eyed while checking on items and supplies.